 About Jozen Tamori Gibson

-Jozen Tamori Gibson is a gender non-conforming, male bodied, dual lineage practitioner with certifications in Mindfulness facilitation and Yoga.
+Jozen Tamori Gibson is a dual lineage practitioner with certifications in Mindfulness facilitation and Yoga.
 Jozen began formal practice in 2004 through Sotō Zen while living in Japan, joined by a Theravada (Vipassanā) practice in 2010.
 At BZC Jozen is the Director of Community and Youth Engagement, a member and peer facilitator for the BZC People of Color sangha and the center’s male-bodied identified community engaged in Undoing Patriarchy and Unveiling the Sacred Masculine.
 In 2017 Jozen entered into the Insight Meditation Society’s 5-year Dharma Teacher Training program and is studying Indigenous Focusing Oriented Trauma Therapy.
-Jozen shares his path honoring the wisdom of all his teachers, highlighting his mother, Akimi, and his dharma root teacher, Pamela Weiss.
+Jozen shares his path of interdependent liberation by honoring the wisdom and compassion of all his teachers, highlighting his mother, Akimi, and his dharma root teacher, Pamela Weiss.

 About Terence Caulkins